Leonard-The-Wise/OpenSceneGraph/src/osgPlugins/osgjs/Readme.md

 What I recommend you to do is to begin exporting models with default options, and if it fails, `-O ExportOriginal`, and then incrementally change the options later, so you'll have a baseline for which parameters to use and which to not.
 Most of the time, 1 try is enough but for some models, you may have to experiment with several different options to make them work.

 ### Extra tip:

-Many times, animation data is broken (not the plugin's fault, the animation files have incorrect data), so animations may not present accurately or not play at all.
-So I made a hack to try and fix them, by adding custom keyframing into time arrays.
-Use `-O useTimeHack` on export and try it out to see if your animations are back up again.
-Tested with a few models only, and it's not 100% accurate in no way.

-### Extra tip 2:

 If for some models you get inconsistent results while importing to Blender, try opening it on FBXReview or other Autodesk product (like 3ds Max or Maya) to see if the problem is with the export or the import plugin.